youtalk/iknet/README.md

 ### Demo

 Train IKNet with training dataset which is inside data/train directory or prepared by yourself.
+The training may be stopped before maximum epochs by the early stopping trigger.

 ```shell
 $ python3 train_iknet.py --help